mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Engineer The Engineer skill is used to operate and maintain spacecraft and advanced vehicles.
 Engineer can be used to make repairs on damaged systems on spacecraft and advanced vehicles.
 For repairs on simpler machines and systems, use the Mechanic skill.

 Specialities
-•  M-drive: Maintaining and operating a spacecraft’s maneuver drive, as well as its artificial gravity.
-Overcharging a Thruster Plate to Increase a Ship’s Agility: Difficult (10+) Engineer (m-drive) check (1D minutes, INT).
-Estimating a Ship’s Tonnage From its Observed Performance: Average (8+) Engineer (m-drive) check (1D x 10 seconds, INT).
+•  M-drive: Maintaining and operating a spacecraft's maneuver drive, as well as its artificial gravity.
+Overcharging a Thruster Plate to Increase a Ship's Agility: Difficult (10+) Engineer (m-drive) check (1D minutes, INT).
+Estimating a Ship's Tonnage From its Observed Performance: Average (8+) Engineer (m-drive) check (1D x 10 seconds, INT).
-•  J-drive: Maintaining and operating a spacecraft’s jump drive.
+•  J-drive: Maintaining and operating a spacecraft's jump drive.
 Making a Jump: Easy (4+) Engineer (j-drive) check (1D x 10 minutes, EDU).
 •  Life Support: Covers oxygen generators, heating and lighting and other necessary life support systems.
-Safely Reducing Power to Life Support to Prolong a Ship’s Battery Life: Average (8+) Engineer (life support) check (1D minutes, EDU).
+Safely Reducing Power to Life Support to Prolong a Ship's Battery Life: Average (8+) Engineer (life support) check (1D minutes, EDU).
-•  Power: Maintaining and operating a spacecraft’s power plant.
-Monitoring an Enemy ship’s Power Output to Determine its Capabilities: Difficult (10+) Engineer
+•  Power: Maintaining and operating a spacecraft's power plant.
+Monitoring an Enemy ship's Power Output to Determine its Capabilities: Difficult (10+) Engineer
 (power) check (1D minutes, INT).

 Explosives The Explosives skill covers the use of demolition charges and other explosive devices, including assembling or disarming bombs.
 A failed Explosives check with an Effect of -4 or less can result in a bomb detonating prematurely.